About the Minnesota Eye Foundation

-The Minnesota Eye Foundation (MEF) is a 501(c)(3) non-profit organization created in 2005 to enrich the quality of life of individuals living throughout the Twin Cities, greater Minnesota, and Wisconsin through charitable outreach, education, and research.
+The Minnesota Eye Foundation (MEF) is a 501(c)(3) non-profit organization created in 2005 to enrich the quality of life of individuals living throughout the Twin Cities and greater Minnesota through charitable outreach, education, and research.

 - Charitable eye care services for uninsured, low-income individuals.

 - The advancement of clinical knowledge and technologies through research and fellowship training.